10 Leadership Skills Every Effective Leader Needs

 iv.
 Empathy

-Effective leading often being is with empathy.
+Effective leading is often done with empathy.
 Having empathy will gain the trust and loyalty of your team.
 Walking in their shoes helps you connect with employees authentically and validate their emotions – one of the critical leadership skills.

 v.
 Social awareness (or social skills)